-The focus of the PhD in Public Health Sciences is to train researchers and professionals with skills essential to address contemporary public health problems at the individual, community and population level, with an emphasis on health determinants related to the prevention and management of disease and disability among diverse and vulnerable populations.
-Working with the community in multidisciplinary teams to understand and develop programs that address the broad social-ecological factors that influence health behavior and thus health outcomes is the primary emphasis of this doctoral degree.
+The focus of the PhD in Public Health Sciences is to generate researchers, scholars and health professionals with skills essential to address current and future public health problems at the individual, community and population level, with an emphasis on social determinants health, and as related to the promotion of health and well-being and the prevention of disease and disability among diverse and vulnerable populations.
+A primary emphasis of this doctoral degree is on working with the community in multidisciplinary teams to understand and develop programs that address the broad social-ecological factors that influence health behavior and thus health outcomes.